LIFTINGSAFETY

 LEEA - Lifting Equipment Engineers Association - Full Member

-LEEA Guidance - The Verification of Spreader Beams and Lifting Beams
+The Verification of Spreader Beams, Lifting Beams and Lifting Frames.

 1.0 Introduction.

-Spreaders Beams and Lifting Beams are used for a wide range of lifting operations throughout most industrial sectors.
+Spreaders beams, lifting beams and lifting frames are used for a wide range of lifting operations throughout most industrial sectors.
 They are classified as lifting accessories under the Supply of Machinery (Safety) Regulations 2008 and the Lifting Operations and Lifting Equipment Regulations 1998.
 These accessories are often bespoke in design and commonly produced as ‘one offs’ or in small batches.
 They can also be designed so that they can be adjusted to suit different loads.
-This adjustment is sometimes achieved by a modular design of sections that can bolt together in a range of configurations, or by means of multiple or adjustable attachment points.
+This adjustment is sometimes achieved by a modular design of sections that can be bolted together in a range of configurations, or by means of multiple or adjustable attachment points.
 However, it should be noted that designers can use a variety of other techniques to provide the adjustment.

 Lifting beams are often used in combination with slings and other accessories such as vacuum lifters, lifting magnets and plate clamps to provide the connection to the load.